hephaestus-compiler-project/hephaestus-pldi-eval/README.md

 ### Reproducing RQ3's Coverage Experiment (Optional)

-To re-run the complete experiment, depending on your machine(s), could take up to 5 days.
+Re-run the complete experiment, depending on your machine(s), could take up to 5 days.
 Here, we will provide a complete example of how you get the coverage of 10 Java test programs for both TEM and TOM, using JaCoCo.
 To reproduce the full results, you should (1) produce 5k programs for both TOM and TEM, and (2) run the same experiments for the other compilers by replacing `java` with `groovy` and `kotlin` in the following commands.

 * Step 1: Generate the test programs.

 ```
-hephaestus.py --bugs coverage_programs --name java_tem_10 --language java \
+hephaestus@e0456a9b520e:~$ hephaestus.py --bugs coverage_programs \
+    --name java_tem_10 --language java \
     --iterations 10 --batch 10 --workers 2 --transformations 1 \
     --keep-all --dry-run --only-preserve-correctness-substitutions
-hephaestus.py --bugs coverage_programs --name java_tom_10 --language java \
+hephaestus@e0456a9b520e:~$ hephaestus.py --bugs coverage_programs \
+    --name java_tom_10 --language java \
     --iterations 10 --batch 10 --workers 2 --transformations 0 \
     --keep-all --dry-run
 ```

-* Step 2: Produce coverage reports for generator and TEM.
+* Step 2: Produce the coverage reports for generator and TEM.

 ```
+hephaestus@e0456a9b520e:~$ ./eval-scripts/coverage/java_mutations.sh \
-./eval-scripts/coverage/java_mutations.sh $HOME/coverage \
+    $HOME/coverage \
     $HOME/coverage_programs/java_tem_10/ 10 inference 2> /dev/null
 ```

 * Step 3: Compute the results for generator and TEM.

 ```
-python eval-scripts/compute_coverage.py g \
+hephaestus@e0456a9b520e:~$ python eval-scripts/compute_coverage.py g \
     results/java/java-generator-inference.csv \
     results/java/java-comb-inference.csv \
     data/coverage/mutations/java/java_whitelist